 Each person’s blood is one of four major types: A, B, AB, or O. Blood types are determined by the types of antigens on the blood cells.
 Antigens are proteins on the surface of blood cells that can cause a response from the immune system.
 The Rh factor is a type of protein on the surface of red blood cells.
-Most people who have the Rh factor are Rh-positive.
-Those who do not have the Rh factor are Rh-negative.
+Most people who have the Rh factor are Rh-positive and those who do not are Rh-negative.

 How do I know if I am Rh negative or Rh positive?

 As part of your prenatal care, you will have blood tests to find out your blood type.
 If your blood lacks the Rh antigen, it is called Rh-negative.
 If it has the antigen, it is called Rh-positive.
 When the mother is Rh-negative and the father is Rh-positive, the fetus can inherit the Rh factor from the father.
 This makes the fetus Rh-positive too.
 Problems can arise when the fetus’s blood has the Rh factor and the mother’s blood does not.

 What may happen if I am Rh-negative and pregnant?

 If you are Rh-negative, you may develop antibodies to an Rh-positive baby.
 If a small amount of the baby’s blood mixes with your blood, which often happens, your body may respond as if it were allergic to the baby.
 Your body may make antibodies to the Rh antigens in the baby’s blood.
 This means you have become sensitized and your antibodies can cross the placenta and attack your baby’s blood.

 They break down the fetus’s red blood cells and produce anemia (a condition that happens when the blood has a low number of red blood cells).
 This condition is called hemolytic disease or hemolytic anemia.
 It can become severe enough to cause serious illness, brain damage, or even death in the fetus or newborn.
 Sensitization can occur any time the fetus’s blood mixes with the mother’s blood.